-However, despite these differences, regulators within each jurisdiction have a common set of expectations pertaining to the conduct of business to ensure the fair treatment of customers.
+However, despite these differences, regulators within each jurisdiction have a common set of expectations pertaining to the conduct of business to ensure the fair treatment of Customers.
 With respect to these expectations, jurisdictions that already have or plan to develop a framework based on this guidance, shall ensure coherence with the latter.

-This guidance sets out the Canadian Council of Insurance Regulators ("CCIR") members' vision, including their expectations, relating to conduct of insurance business and fair treatment of customers.
+This guidance sets out the Canadian Council of Insurance Regulators ("CCIR") and the Canadian Insurance Services Regulatory Organizations ("CISRO") members' vision, including their expectations (to the extent of their respective authority), relating to conduct of insurance business and fair treatment of Customers.

-The CCIR provides this guidance to support insurers and intermediaries in achieving fair treatment of customers, strengthen public trust and consumer confidence in the Canadian insurance sector, minimize the risk of insurers and intermediaries following business models that are unsustainable or pose reputational risk and support a sound and resilient insurance sector.
-The guidance is based on Insurance Core Principles of the International Association of Insurance Supervisors ("IAIS").1
+CCIR and CISRO provide this guidance to further support Insurers and Intermediaries in achieving fair treatment of Customers while complying with existing laws and regulations.
+It also aims at strengthening public trust and Consumer confidence, minimizing reputational risks and unsustainable business models.
+This guidance is based on Insurance Core Principles of the International Association of Insurance Supervisors ("IAIS").1

-Expectations for the conduct of insurance business may differ depending on the nature of the customer with whom industry participants interact, the type of insurance provided and the distribution strategy.
+Expectations for the conduct of insurance business may differ depending on the nature of the Customer with whom industry participants interact, the type of insurance provided and the distribution strategy.

-The guidance provides insurers and distribution firms with the necessary latitude to determine the requisite strategies, policies, processes, procedures and controls that apply to the offer of insurance products and services to customers, in order to facilitate achieving such results and to apply them based on the nature, size and complexity of their activities.
+This guidance provides Insurers and Distribution Firms with the necessary latitude to determine the requisite strategies, policies, processes, procedures and controls that apply to the offer of insurance products and services to Customers and to apply them based on the nature, size and complexity of their activities, while taking into account agents' and representatives' regulatory obligations, in order to facilitate achieving Customers outcomes reflected in this guidance.